nightscout/trio-docs/docs/configuration/settings/features/remote-control.md

 ### Guardrails

-The maximum allowed entries for Bolus, Carbs, Protein and Fat are configured in the guardrails section show in the graphic below.
+The maximum allowed entries for Bolus, Carbs, Protein and Fat are configured in the guardrails section shown in the graphic below.
 This example is one in which the Shared Secret and APNS values have not yet been added.

 ![default guardrails](img/lf-trc-guardrails.jpg){width="500"}